 - Refraining from touching mucus membranes, especially the eyes, nose, and mouth

 - Avoiding coming into contact with others if experiencing symptoms of the virus

-If students are concerned about their wellbeing or potential H1N1 symptoms, many community colleges provide individuals with free health clinic support and treatment.
-Additionally, most campuses are providing students and staff members with discount flu inoculations, often only charging individuals around $25 dollars or less for a shot.
-Although the flu shot will not guarantee avoidance from being infected with H1N1, medical experts and campus leaders are encouraging all campus members to be as proactive and responsible as possible.
+If students are concerned about their well-being or potential H1N1 symptoms, many community colleges provide individuals with free health clinic support and treatment.
+Additionally, most campuses provide students and staff members with discount flu inoculations, often charging individuals around $25 dollars or less for a shot.
+Although the flu shot will not guarantee avoidance from being infected with H1N1, medical experts and campus leaders encourage all campus members to be as proactive and responsible as possible.